 Make sure the content pages on your website include relevant information that is clearly stated and helpful.
 Each page should contain keywords and meta descriptions to trigger search results and include inbound and outbound links to reliable sources to increase your authority.

 2. Label Images

 Use ALT text to label the images on your site.
-Although you and your viewers see your lovely image, unfortunately, search engines cannot.
-Instead, ALT text gives a description of the image which can improve ranking.
+Although you and your viewers see your lovely images, unfortunately, search engines cannot.
+Including ALT text to give a description of the image can improve ranking.

 3. Remember Local SEO